 Variances may be applied in the following circumstances:

-When an applicant can demonstrate that the strict application of the restrictions or requirements of sections 505.7, 505.8, or 505.9 of this Part will cause practical difficulty or unnecessary hardship, any such restriction or requirement may be varied or modified.
+When an applicant can demonstrate that the strict application of the restrictions or requirements of sections 505.7, 505.8, or 505.9 (links leave DEC's website) of this Part will cause practical difficulty or unnecessary hardship, any such restriction or requirement may be varied or modified.
 First, the practical difficulty or unnecessary hardship must be explained in detail, and then the following criteria must be met:

 - no reasonable, prudent, alternative site is available;

-- all responsible means and measures to mitigate adverse impacts on natural systems and the functions and protective values described in section 505.3 of this Part have been incorporated into the project design and will be implemented at the developer's expense;
+- all responsible means and measures to mitigate adverse impacts on natural systems and the functions and protective values described in section 505.3 (link leaves DEC's website) of this Part have been incorporated into the project design and will be implemented at the developer's expense;

 - the development will be reasonably safe from flood and erosion damage;